Crime Hot Spot Analysis in ArcGIS Online

 Assessment of neighborhood social disorganization was made using three proxy variables:

 - Percent renting (residential turnover)

-- Ratio of population to employees (mixed land use)
+- Ratio of employees to population (mixed land use)

 These variables came from the US Census Bureau's 2012-2016 American Community Survey 5-Year Estimates and the 2012 Survey of Business Owners.

 The American Community Survey and American FactFinder

 The US Census Bureau (USCB) is the part of the US federal government responsible for collecting data about people and the economy in the United States.
 The Census Bureau has its roots in Article I, section 2 of the US Constitution, which mandates an enumeration of the entire US population every ten years (the decennial census) in order to set the number of members from each state in the House of Representatives and Electoral College (USCB 2017).